nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/1. Programming Fundamentals/README.md

 <h3>Expressions with Common Operators</h3>

-As we mentioned previously, an expression is a combination of values and operations which evaluates to a value.
-We have already seen the simplest expressions—numerical constants, which evaluate to themselves.
+An expression is a combination of values and operations which evaluates to a value.
+The simplest expressions—numerical constants, evaluate to themselves.
 We can also use mathematical operators, such as +, –, *, and / to carry out arithmetic operations.
 For example, 7 + 3 evaluates to 10 and 4 * 6 + 9 * 3 evaluates to 51.
-These operators have the standard rules of precedence—multiplication and division occur before addition and subtraction—and associativity: 4 – 3 – 1 means (4 – 3) – 1 not 4 – (3 –1).
+These operators have the standard rules of precedence- multiplication and division occur before addition and subtraction—and associativity: 4 – 3 – 1 means (4 – 3) – 1 not 4 – (3 –1).
 Parenthesis may be used to enforce a specific order of operations—4 * (6 + 9) * 3 evaluates to 180.

 Another common operator which you may not be as familiar with is the modulus operator, %.
 The modulus operator evaluates to the remainder when dividing the first operand by the second.
 That is a % b (read “a modulus b”, or “a mod b” for short) is the remainder when a is divided by b.
-For example, 19 % 5 = 4 because 19 / 5 = 3 with a remainder of 4—3 * 5 = 15, and 19 – 15 = 4.
+For example, 19 % 5 = 4 because 19 / 5 = 3 with a remainder of 4.

 One slightly tricky thing about division with integers is that dividing an integer by an integer gives an integer.
 This means that 5 / 2 is 2.
 Note that we are using _floor_ division (ie: we round down the result).
 This happens because integer can only hold whole numbers.